joecorcoran/detergent/README.md

 ## Contributing & testing

-Test, flush the repo onto your HDD, and test the Detergent via Tap and Faucet.
-There will be more than 40K tests, mind you.
+Flush the repo onto your SSD and have a butchers at tests/detergent.js.
+It's very minimalistic testing setup using [Tape](https://ponyfoo.com/articles/testing-javascript-modules-with-tape).
+Faucet helps to gang the tests, so each one sits on one line.
+Without Faucet you would get more than 40,000 lines of console output, all beastly in black and white.

 ```bash
 node tests/detergent.js | faucet
 ```

-If you want to contribute, you're more than welcome to do so.
-Please write tests for all the code you wish add.
-All help is welcome, including documentation improvement, new features and tightening tests even more.
+If you want to contribute, please do.
+If it's code contribution, please supplement tests/detergent.js with tests covering your code.

 ## Licence

-MIT
+MIT © Roy Reveltas